Ludwinic1/purviewautomation/docs/handeling-multiple-duplicate-friendly-names.md

 ![Handling Multiple Friendly Names](../img/handeling-multiple-duplicate-friendly-names/image02.png)

-## **Handling Multiple Duplicate Friendly Names in the start_collection Parameter When Creating Collections or When Deleting Collections**
+## **Handling Multiple Duplicate Friendly Names in the start_collection Parameter When Creating Collections or the collection_names parameter when Deleting Collections or Deleting Collection Assets**

 In the event there's multiple duplicate friendly names, either pass in the **actual name** (which has to be unique across Purview) or if a **friendly name** is passed, the code will raise a value error advising you to choose one of the **actual names**.
 For more info on actual and friendly names, see: [Purview Collection Names Overview](how-purview-names-work.md).